-- actively promoting and integrating new retail and other town centre uses in the city centre and resisting out of centre developments; - attracting and retaining employment in the city centre and resisting loss of office floorspace; - managing shopping frontages to effectively adapt to change and protect their vibrancy, diversity and attractiveness; - mitigating the impact of traffic and improving accessibility and connectivity for pedestrians, cyclists and public transport. - 300.
+- attracting and retaining employment in the city centre and resisting loss of office floorspace; - managing shopping frontages to effectively adapt to change and protect their vibrancy, diversity and attractiveness; - mitigating the impact of traffic and improving accessibility and connectivity for pedestrians, cyclists and public transport. - 313.
 The city centre has the potential to consolidate existing economic sectors as set out in policy 6 and detailed in this policy, such as finance, insurance and retailing, and support significant further growth in key economic sectors, including, ICT/digital culture industries, leisure and tourism.
-Evidence shows that the character of the city core and property typology are well suited to tech firms and knowledge intensive businesses that function well within city locations that support face to face working. - 301.
-The city centre also offers considerable potential for brownfield development to promote physical and economic regeneration in areas where there has been long-term decline. - 302.
+Evidence shows that the character of the city core and property typology are well suited to tech firms and knowledge intensive businesses that function well within city locations that support face to face working. £25 million secured in late 2020 from the Government's Towns Fund will assist in the development of a digital hub, as part of wider investment in the city on transport, infrastructure and skills. - 314.
+The city centre also offers considerable potential for brownfield development to promote physical and economic regeneration in areas where there has been long-term decline. - 315.
 The ongoing revitalisation of the King Street and Mountergate area has been a notable success, with more sites allocated in this area though this plan to secure further regeneration.